1. DUI Attorney Brooklyn | Client Background and Nature of the Charges

 New York’s implied consent framework automatically treats such refusal as an independent violation, leading to license revocation and enhanced penalties.

-Legal Exposure Under New York Vehicle and Traffic Law
+Legal Exposure under New York Vehicle and Traffic Law

 Under VTL §1192, prosecutors may pursue charges even without a chemical test if other evidence suggests impairment.